 Does Uncanny Dodge work automatically against every attack a rogue or ranger gets hit by?
 Spell attacks too?
 A use of Uncanny Dodge works against only one attack, since it expends your reaction, and only if you can see the attacker.
-It works against attacks of all sorts, including spell attacks, but it is no help against a spell or other effect, such as fireball, that delivers its damage through a saving throw rather than an attack roll.
-Does Quickened Spell allow a sorcerer to cast two spells a round of 1st level or higher?
-No, the sorcerer must follow the normal rule for casting a bonus action spell and a second spell; the second spell must be a cantrip with a casting time of 1 action.
+It works against attacks of all sorts, including spell attacks, but it is no help against a spell or other effect, such as fireball, that delivers its damage after a saving throw rather than after an attack roll.